CVliner/ascii-art-web/README.md

     radio buttons, select object or anything else to switch between banners button, which sends a POST request to '/ascii-art' and outputs the result on the page.

-### Instructions

-    Project must be written in Go.
-    The code must respect the good practices.
-    It is recommended to have test files for unit testing.

 ### http status code

 Your endpoints must return appropriate HTTP status codes.